-Prerequisite: 12 Credits AHIS including AHIS 2020; Signature of Division Chair
+Prerequisite: 12 credits AHIS or CULT, including AHIS 2020

-AHIS 4515 - SEM: CONCEPTUAL ART
+AHIS 4515 - SENIOR SEMINAR IN ART HISTORY: CONCEPTUAL ART

 This seminar course focuses on the history of conceptual art from c.
 1967 to 1980.
 Conceptual art has been described as the most transformative art movement of the late 20th century and the hinge around which the past turned into the present.
 The course will examine its key principles and objectives as well as current debates about its history and legacy.
 Special attention will be paid to its various manifestations in Canada, notably at NSCAD, and to their role within the larger international context.
+Prerequisite: 12 credits AHIS or CULT, including AHIS 2020